How to Make the Most of Your Social Security Statement

 How do I change the assumptions?

 If the assumptions being made do not align with your current plans, the easiest way to update the benefit estimates is to use the retirement calculators provided on www.ssa.gov.
-Once you are on the website, click on “Retirement” and then on the right-hand side, click on “Benefit Calculators”.
-I suggest that you use the “Online Calculator” which can be run directly on the website.
-This calculator will provide you with an updated benefit estimate based on the amount of earnings that you plan to make between now and full retirement age.
+Once you are on the website, click on “Retirement,” and then on the right-hand side, click on “Benefit Calculators.”
+I suggest you use the “Online Calculator,” which can be run directly on the website.
+This calculator will provide an updated benefit estimate based on the earnings you plan to make between now and full retirement age.

 Do I need to review my reported earnings?

-The final area that is important to review are the earnings being reported to Social Security each year.
-It is important because the earnings listed are being used to calculate your retirement benefits.
+The final area that is important to review is the earnings being reported to Social Security each year.
+It is important because the earnings listed are used to calculate your retirement benefits.
 This information can be found on the third page of your benefit statement and looks like this:

 Where do I go for more information on Social Security?